Nightmare Detective 2

-Nightmare Detective 2 (悪夢探偵2, Akumu Tantei 2) is a Japanese horror film, released in December 20, 2008, directed by Shinya Tsukamoto.
+Nightmare Detective 2 (悪夢探偵2, Akumu Tantei 2) is a Japanese horror film, released in December 20, 2008, and directed by Shinya Tsukamoto.
 It is the sequel to the 2007 film Nightmare Detective, with Ryuhei Matsuda reprising his role as Kyoichi Kaganuma.

 Plot

 Still haunted by his unwanted abilities, which allows him to enter other people's dreams, and memories of his mother dying when he was a child, Kyoichi Kagenuma (Ryuhei Matsuda) contemplates suicide while slowly drowns in his world of misery.
 Yukie Mashiro (Yui Miura), having heard rumours about Kagenuma's extraordinary abilities, visits his home to beg for his help.

 She tells him she suffers from nightly nightmares that are getting scarier.
 The murderous ghost in the dreams has already killed two of her friends and she's afraid she's the next to die.
 She believes that only Kagenuma could save her.
 Kagenuma ignores her pleas for help.
 Yukie, refusing to give up, returns every day to change his mind.

 Kagenuma finally decides to take on Yukie's case to understand the circumstances of his mother's death.
 It, however, demands from Kagenuma more than he expected to give while it leads him into the darkest corners of dreamscape.